tom-howard/ros/docs/COM2009/la1/week4.md

 You should now hopefully understand how to use the ROS Service architecture and understand why, and in what context, it might be useful to use this type of communication method in a robot application.

-{{< nicenote tip "Remember" >}}
+!!! tip "Remember"
     Services are **synchronous** and are useful for one-off, quick actions; or for offloading jobs or computations that might need to be done before something else can happen.
 (Think of it as a transaction that you might make in a shop: You hand over some money, and in return you get a chocolate bar, for example!)
-{{< /nicenote >}}

 Over the last four sessions we've learnt how to use a range of key ROS tools, and hopefully you're starting to understand how ROS works and how you might approach a robot programming task using this framework.
 In the final exercise of this session you'll consolidate some of the things that you've done so far:

 * How to publish and subscribe to topics.
 * How to make a robot move.
 * How to interpret Laser Displacement Data from the LiDAR sensor.